jasb3110/Radiocarbon-reservoir/README.md

 Therefore, I use GAM to find out about the spatial & temporal effect on MRA off Peru & Chile.
 I built a simple GAM regarding the effects of individual variables and its interactions (Wood, 2017).
 This model has adjusted Tweedie distribution with the logarithm link function and uses a spline smooth for each variable.
 According to the output of GAM, this model has R-squared is 0.82 and adjusted R-squared is 0.84; hence, this GAM represents the variability of MRA significantly.

+Then, I plotted a scatter of MRA, regarding calibrated age and latitude according to GAM [(fig. 3)](#latitudinal-distribution-of-mra). this picture I can see a sharp latitudinal pattern.

 ### MRA estimated under Marine20
 |[![Figure 4.](MRA.marine20.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/MRA.marine20.png?raw=true)|
 |:--:|